-Shaking the Foundations is a conference that brings together the Bay Area progressive legal community to discuss present and future issues within the movement, explore the role of young lawyers, and encourage attendees to work toward social and environmental justice.
+Shaking the Foundations is a conference that brings together progressive legal minds from the West Coast and across the country to discuss present and future issues within the movement, explore the role of young lawyers, and encourage attendees to work toward social and environmental justice.
 The goal of Shaking the Foundations is to connect, inspire, and educate those who want to pursue public interest goals and careers.
-After a year hiatus, the conference returns for a fourteenth year to feature panels and workshops highlighting Tools for Transformative Justice - the strategies and tactics for creating social and environmental change.
+Join us for our fifteenth annual conference, which promises to be the biggest and best yet.

 Once you register, keep an eye out for a sign-up for the one-on-one mentoring!

 Shakings is a forum for connecting and building the social justice movement across schools.
 We hope you'll join us in making this a successful and inspiring event!
-Please fill out this form to request housing and we will get back to you a week before the conference with more information.
+Housing may be available, check back here to stay updated.